 As part of our ongoing expansion plans, we have commenced mass production of plastic OLED panels at our AP3 and AP4 fabrication facilities beginning in August 2017 and July 2019, respectively.
-In July 2017, we announced plans to make investments in an aggregate amount of up to \\$\\$7.8 trillion in new large-sized OLED and plastic OLED fabrication facilities in Paju, Korea, and in July 2019, we further announced plans to make additional investments of \\$3.0 trillion in the previously announced new large-sized OLED production lines.
+In July 2017, we announced plans to make investments in an aggregate amount of up to W7.8 trillion in new large-sized OLED and plastic OLED fabrication facilities in Paju, Korea, and in July 2019, we further announced plans to make additional investments of W3.0 trillion in the previously announced new large-sized OLED production lines.
 We are in the process of developing and assessing the specifics of such planned investments, including the timing.
+More recently, in August 2021, we announced plans to make investments in an aggregate amount of up to W3.3 trillion in a new small- to mid-sized OLED fabrication facility in Paju, Korea.
+We have begun construction in August 2021, which is expected to continue until the first quarter of 2024.
 In response to and in anticipation of growing demand in the China market, in July 2018, we established and acquired a majority ownership interest in, a joint venture with the government of Guangzhou to construct our new CO fabrication facility to manufacture next generation large-sized OLED panels in Guangzhou, China.
 We currently hold a 70% ownership interest in the joint venture and the government of Guangzhou holds the remaining 30% ownership interest.
-We have invested approximately \$\$\\$6 trillion in capital expenditures for the joint venture and commenced mass production of large-sized OLED panels at the CO fabrication facility in July 2020.
+We have invested approximately W7 trillion in capital expenditures for the joint venture as of December 31, 2022 and commenced mass production of large-sized OLED panels at the CO fabrication facility in July 2020.

-We currently expect that, in 2021, our total cash outflows for capital expenditures will be higher compared to 2020 and will be used primarily to continue to fund our previously announced investments related to facilities for OLED panels.
+We currently expect that, in 2023, our total cash outflows for capital expenditures will be lower compared to 2022 and will be used primarily to continue to fund our previously announced investments related to facilities for OLED panels.
 Such expected capital expenditures are subject to periodic assessment, and we cannot provide any assurance that such expected capital expenditures may not change materially after assessment.
 We may undertake further expansion projects in the future with respect to our existing facilities as our overall business strategy may require.